Recent DiscoveriesGulf of Mexico

 - Diega – oil and gas-condensate (Blocks O & I – EG) - formerly known as Carmen

 - YoYo – gas-condensate (YoYo mining concession – Cameroon)

 - Carla – oil discovery (Block O – EG)

 The first project was the Aseng FPSO development, which came on line seven months ahead of schedule in November 2011.
-Following Aseng, the Alen gas-condensate project is estimated to start-up in the third quarter of 2013.
-We are actively appraising Carla, an oil discovery beneath the Alen field.
-Following Carla, we plan to appraise Diega.
+Following Aseng, the Alen gas-condensate project started up in mid- 2013, utilizing the Aseng FPSO infrastructure.
+We are actively appraising and progressing additional discoveries, including Diega and Carla for future development.
 In addition, we are working with a number of parties to further the gas monetization discussions for other discoveries.